dbanck/ansible-local/README.md

 # Setup your new OS installation using Ansible

-This is what I use to setup my macOS or Arch Linux (WIP) installations.
+This is what I use to setup my macOS (Sierra, High Sierra) or Arch Linux (WIP) installations.
 It's using ansible with a local connection to create files and `brew` for installing software.

 Feel free to use it to setup your hardware.

-:warning: **Rewrite in progress** :warning:: I would not suggest using this until I've tested it against a new macOS Sierra installation.

 ## How to start